TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 3/Judges 3.17.md

 ---

-And he offered the tribute unto Eglon king of Moab: now Eglon was a very fat man.
+He offered the tribute to Eglon king of Moab: now Eglon was a very fat man.